ShattsIllia/Shatts-Illia-CV/cv.md

  3. **English classes:** American English Center 1.2019/5.2019 (3 levels)(Zaporizhzhya) (Offline)

 ## English
- 1. **B1** (I had some experience in communication with Native speakers because I was working in the USA for 3 months.
-I got  English courses at the  English School of Canada where taught native speakers from Canada)
+ 1. **B1** (I had some experience in communication with native speakers because I was working in the USA for 3 months.
+I took English courses at the English School of Canada.
+All teachers were native speakers from Canada)